Binboukami/Binboukami/README.md

 <br />

-<p>21 years old brazillian web developer with a soft spot for UX.</p>
+<p>21 years old brazillian web developer with a soft spot for UX and graphics related technologies.</p>

 <br />